 Why This Matters for Children

-- They are patient with children
+- They are kind with children.

 Example: